premspal/Between2Dates/README.md

 - calculates the days between two dates
 - duration is shown in days and/or in weeks + days and/or in years + months + days etc.
 - date can be entered manually or selected from the START and END button or selected with the TODAY button.
-- option to include or exclude end dat
+- option to include or exclude end date

 <p float="left">
  <img src="image1.png" width=100>